VEZY/PlantGeom.jl/docs/src/index.md

 The package provides different functionalities, the main ones being:

 - IO for the OPF file format (see [`read_opf`](@ref) and [`write_opf`](@ref));
-- plotting using `plantviz` and `plantviz!`, optionally using coloring by attribute;
+- plotting using `plantviz` and `plantviz!`, optionally using coloring by attribute.
+Rendering is merged-by-default for performance;
 - mesh transformations using [`transform_mesh!`](@ref)

 Note that PlantGeom reserves the `:geometry` attribute in the nodes (*e.g.* organs).
 It uses it to store the 3D geometry as a special structure ([`Geometry`](@ref)).